 - Do you need to visually check your diagonal when rising?

 - Is it automatic to you and always correct?

 - Can you feel when you take the wrong diagonal?

 - Do you think about the hind legs as you go into trot so that you are absolutely clear which diagonal you are rising on?

 On the right rein, tune into the left seat bone.
 As the horses back dips on the left – this is the sit phase.
 When the left seat bone rises is the rise phase.

-- Do you know which leg is doing what through your seat?
+- Know which leg is doing what through your seat?

-- Do you time your canter depart aids in conjunction with your horse’s footfalls?
+- Time your canter depart aids in conjunction with your horse’s footfalls?

-- Do you time your aid to coincide with the exact moment that the outside hind is about to come to the ground?
+- Time your aid to coincide with the exact moment that the outside hind is about to come to the ground?
 This is when the hip lowers on that side.